 In the wave of the violence used by right-wing extremes, many seem to forget the violent part of the left.
 Without defending the alt-right, we must seek to condemn all violence, regardless of which side it comes from.

-Richard Rorty, one of the most important liberal political philosophers of the late 20th century, said that “if you think you’re going to change the mind of a Nazi with the use of an absolutist ethic, you’re missing the boat […], and Albert Camus, another prominent philosopher, warned of the possibility that anti-fascism could come to mirror its enemy and that it could start to embrace the very same principles of domination and the overuse of violence that it sought to fight.
+Richard Rorty, one of the most important liberal political philosophers of the late 20th century said; “if you think you’re going to change the mind of a Nazi with the use of an absolutist ethic, you’re missing the boat […]”, and Albert Camus, another prominent philosopher, warned of the possibility that anti-fascism could come to mirror its enemy and that it could start to embrace the very same principles of domination and the overuse of violence that it sought to fight.
 One glance at the Antifa today proves both thinkers right.

 The Antifa rose to prominence as a response to alt-right groups which gained an increase in exposure after the selection of Donald Trump as America’s president.
 Amongst the many left-wing populist groups that have seen a resurgence, the Antifa stands out as the most outspoken and the most aggressive.
 The name ‘Antifa’ is an abbreviation of ‘anti-fascism’, though the group routinely adopts violent, fascistic practices to silence dissenting voices.
 While the Antifa has caused quite the buzz in mainstream media, the anti-fascist movement has been around for nearly a century.
 Historically, anti-fascism was defined as “a reactive and militant opposition to fascist groups in power”.
 It was birthed out of the need for marginalized groups to fight against anti-democratic and authoritarian ideologies characterized by strong nationalism.